rwb/c200/README.md

 Which of these years seems to be an *outlier*?
 How does it affect our ability to summarize the yearly number of murders in El Paso during this particular 7-year time period?
 How should we address it in an analysis?

-* Consult the Uniform Crime Reports ([link](https://www.fbi.gov/how-we-can-help-you/more-fbi-services-and-information/ucr/publications)) for Houston Texas in 2018 and 2019.
+* Consult the Uniform Crime Reports for Charlotte-Mecklenburg North Carolina in [2018](https://ucr.fbi.gov/crime-in-the-u.s/2018/crime-in-the-u.s.-2018/tables/table-8/table-8-state-cuts/north-carolina.xls) and [2019](https://ucr.fbi.gov/crime-in-the-u.s/2019/crime-in-the-u.s.-2019/tables/table-8/table-8-state-cuts/north_carolina.xls).
 Calculate the murder rate for each year.
-What conclusion do you draw about the change in the murder rate for Houston from 2018 to 2019.
+What conclusion do you draw about the change in the murder rate for Charlotte from 2018 to 2019.
 * Review the National Crime Victimization Survey Report for 2019 ([link](https://bjs.ojp.gov/content/pub/pdf/cv19.pdf)).
 Find the table presenting crime victimizations reported to the police.
-Describe the change you see in robbery reporting rates from 2018 to 2019.
+Describe the change you see in the percentage of robberies reported to the police from 2018 to 2019.
 * Examine the BJS recidivism study ([link](https://bjs.ojp.gov/document/cv23.pdf)) for people released from prison in 1994.
 Looking at Table 12 of the report, we see evidence of a relationship between the number of prior arrests and the fraction of people who recidivated within 1 and 3 years.
 Based on the information in this table, what pattern do you see?